-This line up of Pharisees are looking short of ideas right now.
-All we are really asking of them is to agree with us on what is becoming obvious to him and their community.
+This group of Pharisees are looking short of ideas right now.
+The people are only asking them to agree on what is becoming obvious to him and his community.
 A man who makes new eyes gets His power from God.
 He can’t be a common sinner.
 They are looking silly now and they do something funny, hilarious.
 They employ a witness, a consultant.
-One who is ‘uneducated, cursed, sinner’.
-They ask me!
+One who is an ‘uneducated, cursed, sinner’.
+They ask the man who was cured.
 Funny.
 They are starting to make fools of themselves and his friends are loving it.
-They consult me:

 “What do you say about Him, since He opened your eyes?”

-So they finally see the obvious.
+So, they finally see the obvious.
 He can see and it is Jesus who opened his eyes.
-“He is a prophet,” He say.
-He am thinking maybe like Elijah or Elisha who did miracles.
+“He is a prophet,” the man said.
+He is thinking maybe like Elijah or Elisha who did miracles.
 Surely, they will give Jesus prophet status at the very least.

 No. They go back into their trenches of doubt and unbelief.

-“He wasn’t born blind,” some say “Ask his parents,” others suggest.
+Some say, “He wasn’t born blind,” Others suggest, “Ask his parents,”.

 They call over his Mom and Dad from the crowd and put them on their witness stand.
-“Is this your son?”
+“Is this your son?
 You say that He was born blind.
-How is it then that He can now see?.
-They are still talking about him like He am an object and not a person.
-My poor parents.
-They have suffered so much because of me.
-Ever since He was born blind doubts about their sinfulness have hung over them, kept them from being respected in their community, under a shadow of doubt from the Pharisees.
+How is it then that He can now see?.”
+They are still talking about him like He is an object and not a person.
+His poor parents.
+They have suffered so much because of their son.
+Ever since He was born blind doubts about their own sinfulness have hung over them, and kept them from being respected in their community, under a shadow of doubt from the Pharisees.

-Now public opinion is moving away from the Pharisees so they put on a show of investigating the truth – from his parents.
+Now public opinion is moving away from the Pharisees.
+So, they put on a show of investigating the truth – from his parents.
 They interrogate them aggressively under a veiled threat to remove them from the Synagogue.
 Bullies!
 Cowards!
 It is too tough for Mum and Dad.
 They feel intimidated.
 They answer the plain questions but avoid the controversial ones.
-“We know this is their son and that He was born blind, and that He now sees but we don’t know by what means and we don’t know who opened his eyes”.

-Then they pass the matter back to me, “He is of age; ask him, He will speak for himself.”
+“We know this is our son and that He was born blind, and that He now sees but we don’t know by what means and we don’t know who opened his eyes”.
+“He is of age; ask him, He will speak for himself.”

-Are these Pharisees really wanting to know the truth?
+Doubts arise in the mind of the cured man.
+‘Are these Pharisees really wanting to know the truth?’
 No. They control the political centre of their community from the synagogue.
 They want to keep their power.
 They have held it for centuries.
-Now, today, a travelling Rabbi has arrived, performed a miracle only God can do and the local gossip is all about Jesus.
+Now, today, a travelling young Rabbi has arrived, performed a miracle only God can do, and the local gossip is all about Jesus.
 Who is He?
 Is He Messiah?
 They don’t want to believe this because it might threaten their power in their community.
 So, they resort to tactics which might discredit Jesus.
-They set up the appearance of an investigation but bully and intimidate the witnesses. his parents fall for it and again it is his turn.
+They set up the appearance of an investigation but bully and intimidate the witnesses.
 The pressure is on.
-Either He crumble too, or He strengthen his resolve to tell the truth.
-Their interrogation causes him to ask of myself the same question.
+But the cured man just wants to know the truth.
 Who is Jesus?
-He am piecing the evidence together myself.
-They try to put words in his mouth.
-He am not wearing them.
-He feel a strength coming into his heart just like the change that happened to his eyes.
+He is piecing the evidence together himself.
+He doesn’t bow to the Pharisees’ pressure.
+Rather, he feels a strength coming into his heart just like the change that happened to his eyes.

 “Give God the glory! they begin.
 We know this man is a sinner.”